retromcorg/ChatGuard/README.md

 > [!NOTE]
 > 🔖 **v2.3.0**
 >
 > Strike tiers will increment only when the filter is enabled, and a disallowed term or matching regex pattern is detected in a message.
-Otherwise, all strike tiers will default to 0 unless manually modified in the configuration file or through a command.
+Otherwise, all strike tiers will default to 0 unless manually modified in the configuration file or through the included command.